intel/MigTD/readme.md

 1. Linux Kernel (KVM) and QEMU with with TDX 1.5 support

 * [qemu-kvm-configuration](doc/qemu_kvm_configuration.md) lists the versions of dependencies that MigTD has been tested on.
-Also refer to [tdx-tools](https://github.com/intel/tdx-tools/releases/tag/2023ww15) for more information about MVP release.

 2. TDX Attestation Software Stack

 * MigTD depends on `sgx-dcap-pccs` and `tdx-qgs` to do remote attestation.
-Please refer to [linux-sgx](https://github.com/intel/linux-sgx/tree/sgx_2.21) for details or follow the [tdx-tools wiki](https://github.com/intel/tdx-tools/wiki/5.-TDX-End-to-End-Attestation) to setup the environment.
+Please refer to [linux-sgx](https://github.com/intel/linux-sgx/tree/sgx_2.21) for details.

 3. Guest-Hypervisor Communication Interface (GHCI) required for remote attestation